 In this two-hour session, we will:

-• Examine some tips and recommendations for how to foster positive long-term relationships with colleagues, clients and stakeholders
+Examine some tips and recommendations for how to foster positive and long-term relationships with colleagues, clients and stakeholders

 What characterises mastery of this skill?

-The behaviour of charming employees is characterized by admitting your own mistakes and demonstrating an appropriate level of vulnerability.
-Charming people are very much able to engage in fulfilling conversations with others by asking questions, active listening, giving proper appreciation and dedicating time to interact with others.
-They are considered trustworthy, generally have a good reputation in the organisation, and are liked by the majority of colleagues.
+The behaviour of charming employees is characterised by admitting your own mistakes and demonstrating an appropriate level of vulnerability.
+Charming people are good listeners who add value by asking the right questions.
+They are considered trustworthy, generally have a good reputation in the organisation, and are well liked by colleagues.

 What characterises a lack of this skill?

-Employees lacking charm usually spend little time on in depth conversations and are less connected in the organization.
-They might find it difficult to actively listen to others and offer the proper level of praise and appreciation for others.
-Often, do not know their colleagues well and do not show interest in changing this.
-They are less likely to admit to mistakes and find it challenging to express their authentic interest in others.
+Employees lacking charm are usually less connected within the organisation.
+They might find it difficult to actively listen to others and offer them the proper level of praise and appreciation.
+They are less likely to admit to mistakes and have difficulty expressing their authentic interest in others.

 ‘I learnt to link techniques I use in my personal life, to my working life’